9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Dancers at Amis harvest festival

-In Hualien, the Amis Harvest Festival takes place in summer, but each tribe has their own events, on different dates every year, and they are quite difficult to find out about or attend.
+In Hualien, the Amis Harvest Festival takes place in summer, but each community has their own events, on different dates every year, and they are quite difficult to find out about or attend.
 You could try contacting IslandLife Taiwan, who are based in the region, and see if they can help.

 Some examples are:

-If you’re staying in Taitung city, aboriginal musicians sometimes perform at Railway Art Village.
+If you’re staying in Taitung city, Indigenous musicians sometimes perform at Railway Art Village.
 You could also be lucky to catch something at the Sugar Factory in Dulan, which is a small surfing and arts community.

-Do a DIY Aboriginal Activity
+Do a DIY Indigenous Activity

 The activity is easy and kid-friendly.